How to Do Things without Words: Modeling Semantic Drift of Emoji: Conclusion

 \section{Conclusion}

-This work presents the first analysis of semantic drift of emoji.
+This work presents the first analysis of semantic drift of emoji, accounting for the \emph{graphical variability} of emoji over time and platform.
 We proposed a novel statistical method for catching drifts and offered a substantive discussion of some of the factors that are unique to emoji use and to the modeling of drift in general.
-Future work will address cross-platform contamination and will offer a better model for distinguishing between different types of drift and the correlated factors.
+We note that the method we proposed is not specific to emoji and can be applied to any token, as demonstrated in \ref{tab:drifts} (top).